 TL;DR — While RCS messaging promises advanced features, SMS remains the most resilient, sovereign-compatible and legally admissible protocol.

-TL;DR — RCS lacks universal end-to-end encryption and metadata control.
-SMS, although older, remains secure in regulated, sovereign deployments.
+TL;DR — RCS lacks universal end-to-end encryption and centralized metadata control.
+SMS, when paired with offline encryption tools like DataShielder, remains a more sovereign and secure fallback for regulated or critical communication contexts.

-TL;DR — Cloud-based RCS services introduce extraterritorial dependencies that threaten digital sovereignty.
-SMS bypasses these vectors.
+TL;DR — Cloud-based RCS services introduce extraterritorial dependencies that compromise digital sovereignty.
+SMS, when enhanced with sovereign encryption tools, remains a secure and compliant fallback.

 TL;DR — SMS provides court-admissible, operator-logged evidence.
 RCS metadata is app-dependent and varies across devices and jurisdictions.

-TL;DR — Several nations strategically retain SMS as a trusted backbone, viewing RCS as premature or non-sovereign in critical systems.
+TL;DR — From military zones to civil infrastructure, multiple nations deliberately retain SMS as a sovereign backbone, viewing RCS as premature or structurally non-compliant with critical communication standards.